-BancFirst completed a significant merger with American Bank of Oklahoma in February 2026 while experiencing a dramatic 332% increase in interest expense.
+BancFirst completed the merger of American Bank of Oklahoma in February 2026 while substantially reducing share repurchase activity from $11.7M to $1.8M.

 Buyback activity reduced 84.4% — capital being redeployed elsewhere or cash conservation underway.